 Search and Rescue

 The Klondike Snowmobile Association does not offer any professional search and rescue services.
-However, we are happy to help out where we can, so if you feel that some experienced local snowmobilers may be a helpful addition to a professional operation please contact us and we’ll do our best to assist.
+However, we are happy to help where we can.
+If you feel we’d be a helpful addition to a search and rescue operation please contact us any time and we’ll do our best to assist.

 If someone has left a trip plan with you and they have not checked in on time:

-1: Stay calm.
-In the vast majority of cases it turns out the missing party is actually perfectly fine and just got stuck in the snow or are dealing with a mechanical breakdown.
+1: Start with a few deep and calming breaths.
+In most cases the missing party is perfectly fine and just got delayed by a stuck snowmobile or mechanical breakdown.

-2: Try to get in contact with them.
+2: Try again to get in contact with them.

 3: Try contacting anyone who may have seen them since they left.

-4: If contact can’t be established within a reasonable period of time then contact your nearest R.C.M.P. detachment for assistance.
-This 24/7/365 service is free for all Yukoners and there is no minimum time for them to be missing.
+4: If their latest expected arrival time has passed and contact cannot be established then call your nearest R.C.M.P. detachment to initiate a search.
+This service is available 24/7/365 and there is no minimum time for them to be missing.

 If you are in a group needing rescue:

-1: Take a moment to assess the situation.
-As they say, always put your own mask on first before assisting other people.
+1: Take a moment to catch your breath and assess the situation.
+Airlines always tell you to put your own mask on first before assisting other people, the same principal applies here.

-2: Begin providing first aid as needed.
-If you have any extra people consider delegating either the first aid management or search and rescue arrangements to one of them.
+3: Begin providing first aid as needed.
+If you have any extra people in your group consider delegating first aid management to one person and search and rescue arrangements to another person.

-3: The person calling for a search and rescue should first gather some information that search and rescuers will need.
-Before they can come to you they will need to know where to go and what to bring, so please have the following information ready:
+4: The person calling for a search and rescue should first gather some information that search and rescuers will need.
+Before they can come to you they will need to know where to go and what to bring, so have the following information ready:

 – Your location.
-If you know your location be as accurate as you can, if you are lost then do your best to describe the area and how you got there.
+If you know where you are be as accurate as you can, if you are lost then just do your best to describe the area and how you got there.

-– Nature of your emergency.
-What happened and how did it happen.
+– The nature of your emergency.
+Tell them what happened and how it happened.

-– If anyone is hurt take notes of how many are injured, the types of injuries, and any first aid already being provided.
+– How many people are injured, the types of injuries, and any first aid already being provided.

 – What equipment and supplies you have with you.